-Issues with image manipulation can also lead to copyright issues.
+Image manipulation can also lead to copyright issues.
 Many celebrities, including Sandra Bullock and Pamela Anderson, have had their heads placed on pictures of nude women in order to give the impression of nude celebrity pictures.
 In these cases, celebrities own their likeness and the misuse may infringe upon their copyright.